bzthin/bzthin.github.io/pages/technical/coding/data-structures/queue.md

 - C++ STL heap: [`priority_queue`](https://www.cplusplus.com/reference/queue/priority_queue/)
 - C++ STL double ended queue: [`deque`](http://www.cplusplus.com/reference/deque/deque/)

-## Queue
+## General
 - Queue uses FIFO (first in first out) ordering.
-- In C++, default container it uses is `deque` to achieve LIFO.
+- In C++, queue's default container  is a `deque` to achieve LIFO.
 - Common operations: push, pop, front, back.

 ## Priority_queue
 - C++ priority queue represents a heap data structure created with vector<T> by default.
-- Default is max heap.
-Change to min heap by using std::greater<T> comparator.
+- Max heap by default.
+Uses strict weak ordering criterion as comparator.
+Thus we can change it to a min heap by using std::greater<T> as comparator.
-- Use strict weak ordering criterion to compare.
 - The container used should have random access iterators and support the following operations: empty() size() front() push_back() pop_back().
 - Common operations: push, pop, top.